 Snow fell in the Midlands on May 18th.

-The Midlands also bore scars from the blizzards.
+The Midlands also bore scars from the blizzards of February 7th.
 In the Derby area the point heaters were operational, but the point rodding froze up, throwing the evening commuter services into chaos.
 Restricted access to the station affected many services, with delays up to two hours noted.
-Manchester was ill prepared for the storm, suffering many cancellations to both local & long distance services.
-On the Woodhead route the Manchester - Sheffield electric service encountered delays, diesels taking over a number of the services.
+Manchester was ill prepared for the storm, suffering many cancellations & delays to both local & long distance services.
+On the Woodhead route the Manchester - Sheffield electric service encountered delays with diesels taking over a number of the services.
 East of the Pennines delays occurred and services were amended to fill in the gaps.
 The 21.50 eight coach York - Aberystwyth mail was surprisingly hauled by 5150, filling in between Leeds & Huddersfield as a local.
 Hopeless road conditions necessitated the rescue of fifty students from Marsden by a two car diesel multiple unit.
 Heavy snow on February 7th greatly affected the Great Eastern lines, but by the next day delays and interruptions were greatly reduced.

 Scotland appeared to miss the worst of this weather though services from the south were often hours late.
 Such was the 23.35 (Fri) Euston - Glasgow Central which arrived behind 445 at 13.52, almost seven & half hours late.
 When another storm hit the Manchester area on the 14th the previous lessons had been well learned with an almost normal service operating.

-The 20th produced even worse weather, with the 7.56 Sheffield Victoria - Manchester stuck in a drift for five hours.
-A similar situation befell the 18.02 New Mills - Sheffield Midland on the Hope Valley route, this dmu becoming stuck at the west end of Cowburn tunnel.
-The 19.10 Sheffield - New Mills only reached Chinley with the help of two Class 20's taken from Earles Sidings.
-These machines then rescued the passengers from the stranded 18.02, this dmu not being dug out until the next afternoon!
-At Diggle the semaphore signalling froze, with hand signalling being resorted to.
-At the same location the 17.05 ex Liverpool (Newcastle?) with 174 took three attempts to break through the snow drifts.
-The dmu service on the Penistone branch became superpowered on the 19th when 399 piloted all trains between Clayton West Jcn & Penistone due to the appalling conditions.
-So bad was the weather that 6922 even after splitting the 27 loaded wagons was unable to depart Skelmanthorpe for Clayton West.
-The train was abandoned and 6922 set of for Healey Mills only to become a total failure near Brockholes, eventually being pushed into Huddersfield by two local dmu's.
-That night the Penistone line was kept clear by two snowploughs handled by Healey Mills 37's making four trips over the line.
+February 20th produced even worse weather, with the 7.56 Sheffield Victoria - Manchester stuck in a drift for five hours.
+A similar situation befell the 18.02 New Mills - Sheffield Midland on the Hope Valley route, this diesel multiple unit becoming stuck at the west end of Cowburn tunnel.
+The 19.10 Sheffield - New Mills only reached Chinley with the help of two Class 20s taken from Earles Sidings.
+These locomotives then rescued the passengers from the stranded 18.02, this multiple unit not being dug out until the next afternoon!
+At Diggle the semaphore signalling froze, with hand signalling resorted to.
+At the same location the 17.05 ex-Liverpool (Newcastle?) with 174 took three attempts to break through the snow drifts.
+The diesel multiple unit service on the Penistone branch became superpowered on the 19th when Class 40 No.399 piloted all trains between Clayton West Junction & Penistone due to the appalling conditions.
+So bad was the weather that 6922 even after splitting the 27 loaded coal wagons was unable to depart Skelmanthorpe for Clayton West.
+The train was abandoned and 6922 set of for Healey Mills only to become a total failure near Brockholes, eventually being pushed into Huddersfield by two local multiple units.
+That night the Penistone line was kept clear by two snowploughs handled by Healey Mills Class 37s making four trips over the line.